20sid02/studentHabitOutcomes/README.md

-## Linear Regression Model for Student Habits and Exam Scores
+## Decision Tree Regression Model for Student Habits and Exam Scores

 ### Overview
-In this part of the project, we used **linear regression analysis** to predict **student exam scores** based on various habits and lifestyle factors.
+In this part of the project, we used **decision tree regression analysis** to predict **student exam scores** based on various habits and lifestyle factors.
 The goal was to explore the relationship between student behavior and academic performance, leveraging machine learning techniques to identify key features that drive exam success.

 ### Features Used
 The selected features for the regression model included: